How to safely dispose of asbestos in Brisbane

 Asbestos health risks

 If left untouched, asbestos poses no immediate danger.
-Mishandling or disturbing asbestos through pressure cleaning, cutting, or sanding can release harmful fibers.
+Mishandling or disturbing asbestos through pressure cleaning, cutting, or sanding can release harmful fibres.
+This highlights the importance of understanding potential exposure locations.

-Inhaling asbestos fibers can cause serious diseases that affect lung tissue like asbestosis, mesothelioma, or lung cancer.
-The risk of contracting these diseases increases with the number of fibres inhaled and the length of time you inhale them.
-The longer you stay exposed to high levels of asbestos, the greater your risk.
+Inhaling asbestos fibres can cause serious diseases that affect lung tissue like asbestosis, mesothelioma, or lung cancer.
+The risk of these diseases increases with the number of fibres inhaled and the duration of exposure.
 You should always take extreme care when dealing with any asbestos product.

 Asbestos removal